devanshiagarwal1034/DBT-Pipeline-for-Travel-Data-Analytics/README.md

 create Schema raw;

- I have added the two tables -booking_details and customer_details in raw schema
+ I have added the two tables -booking_details and customer_details in raw schema , in below path you can see its create and insert statement -

+ Snowflake_code/customer_details.sql
+ Snowflake_code/booking_details.sql

+then , I have created the connection with Snowflake ,I have added account_id  , database and warehouse to make the connection.
+I have first started with creating the seeds  ,I have use 4 seeds in this project.